SNICScienceCloud/technical-training/model-serving/README.md

 This tutorial will cover the following two topics:

 1. Dynamic contextualization and model serving in a scalable production environment
-3. Reliable continues integration and development process
+3. Reliable continuous integration and development process

 --------------------